Michellemukami/pitch/README.md

 ## Testing the Application
-To run the tests for the class files:
+To run the tests for the class file:

   ```  $ python3.6 manage.py test```